 In 2013, recognising that the supply chain for spare parts was delaying engineers' ability to repair products, the Group engaged Unipart to manage spare parts on its behalf.
-Unipart works with suppliers to maintain and operate a centralised spares warehouse at its facility at Honeybourne, West Midlands, that is designed to enable timely delivery of parts akin to the processes used in the automotive sector.
+Unipart works with suppliers to maintain and operate a centralised spares warehouse within the NDEC in Cowley, Oxfordshire, that is designed to enable timely delivery of parts akin to the processes used in the automotive sector.